Diamond cut: Choice of cut

 The choice of diamond cut is often decided by the original shape of the rough stone, location of internal flaws or inclusions, the preservation of carat weight, and popularity of certain shapes among consumers.
 The cutter must consider each of these variables before proceeding.

 Most gem-quality diamond crystals are octahedra in their rough state (see material properties of diamond).
 These crystals are usually cut into round brilliants because it is possible to cut two such stones out of one octahedron with minimal loss of weight.
 If the crystal is malformed or twinned, or if inclusions are present at inopportune locations, the diamond is more likely to receive a fancy cut (a cut other than a round brilliant).
 This is especially true in the case of macle, which are flattened twin octahedron crystals.
 Round brilliants have certain requisite proportions that would result in high weight loss, whereas fancy cuts are typically much more flexible in this regard.
+The choice of diamond cut is influenced not only by the stone's characteristics but also by cultural and symbolic meanings associated with specific shapes, such as the romantic symbolism of the Heart cut or the elegance of the Pear shape.
 Sometimes the cutters compromise and accept lesser proportions and symmetry in order to avoid inclusions or to preserve carat weight, since the per-carat price of diamond is much higher when the stone is over one carat (200 mg).